austin-hill/orbit/README.md

 Here, we simply push 1000000 integers through the queue for varying numbers of producers and consumers, and measure the time taken.
 We offer two benchmarks here.

 The first uses the common "push" and "try_pop" pattern - consumer threads will monitor for cancellation, and clear out the queue before exiting.
 Note that many existing implementation struggle with this: `atomic_queue` suffers a huge performance hit when using `try_pop`, and `ramalhete_queue` does not offer any method to determine whether the queue is empty (or the current size), whilst other queues that did provide these methods did not offer guarantees of over or underestimation (so false positive `empty` results were allowed, for example).
+On x86, our queue has none of these limitations!
+This is thanks to the stronger memory model on x86 (Total Store Order) giving us automatic ordering guarantees - allowing us to check `was_empty` without the possibility of a false positive.
+On ARM, it would add some additional cost to the `push`/`pop` to enforce this, so we choose to relax this restriction here.

 ![throughput comparison 1 5600X](./benchmarks/plots/comparison/throughput_5600x.png)
 *AMD Ryzen 5600X*